Celestica (NYSE:CLS) Releases Q3 2021 Earnings Guidance

-Celestica (NYSE:CLS) (TSE:CLS) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
+Celestica (NYSE:CLS) (TSE:CLS) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.300-$0.360 for the period, compared to the Thomson Reuters consensus estimate of $0.320.
 The company issued revenue guidance of $1.40 billion-$1.55 billion, compared to the consensus revenue estimate of $1.49 billion.Celestica also updated its FY 2022 guidance to EPS.

-Celestica (NYSE:CLS) (TSE:CLS) last posted its quarterly earnings data on Sunday, July 25th.
-The technology company reported $0.30 EPS for the quarter, beating the Zacks’ consensus estimate of $0.24 by $0.06.
-Celestica had a net margin of 1.56% and a return on equity of 9.91%.
-The firm had revenue of $1.42 billion for the quarter, compared to the consensus estimate of $1.38 billion.
-Equities analysts expect that Celestica will post 1.06 earnings per share for the current year.
+A number of analysts have recently issued reports on the stock.
+TheStreet raised shares of Celestica from a c+ rating to a b- rating in a research note on Thursday, August 19th.
+Zacks Investment Research lowered shares of Celestica from a buy rating to a hold rating in a research note on Tuesday.
+Royal Bank of Canada boosted their target price on shares of Celestica from $10.00 to $11.00 and gave the company a sector perform rating in a research note on Thursday, September 23rd.
+Citigroup lifted their price objective on Celestica from $8.00 to $8.50 and gave the company a sell rating in a report on Thursday, September 23rd.
+Finally, TD Securities lifted their price objective on Celestica from C$9.50 to C$11.00 and gave the company a hold rating in a report on Thursday, September 23rd.
+One research analyst has rated the stock with a sell rating and four have assigned a hold rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and an average target price of $9.50.

 A hedge fund recently raised its stake in Celestica stock.
-Wells Fargo & Company MN grew its position in Celestica Inc. (NYSE:CLS) (TSE:CLS) by 13.7% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 10,157 shares of the technology company’s stock after buying an additional 1,221 shares during the quarter.
-Wells Fargo & Company MN’s holdings in Celestica were worth $80,000 at the end of the most recent quarter.
-Institutional investors own 58.62% of the company’s stock.
+Wells Fargo & Company MN boosted its position in Celestica Inc. (NYSE:CLS) (TSE:CLS) by 13.7% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 10,157 shares of the technology company’s stock after purchasing an additional 1,221 shares during the quarter.
+Wells Fargo & Company MN’s holdings in Celestica were worth $80,000 at the end of the most recent reporting period.
+58.62% of the stock is currently owned by institutional investors.

 About Celestica